-Paul, a servant of God and an apostle of Jesus Christ, for the sake of the faith of God’s elect and their knowledge of the truth.
-(Titus 1:1)
+Paul, a servant of God and an apostle of Jesus Christ, for the sake of the faith of God’s elect and their knowledge of the truth, which accords with godliness

 Titus is a short letter written by the apostle Paul to his disciple Titus, who was church planting on the island of Crete.
 Titus was a young gentile of Greek descent that was likely converted under the ministry of Paul.
 This letter was probably written between Paul’s two Roman imprisonments and before 2 Timothy, which was his final letter.

 Crete, the largest of the Greek islands, apparently already contained a few churches in its cities, so Paul left Titus there for the purpose of putting them into order and establishing elders.
 Paul, therefore, wrote to encourage and guide Titus toward fulfilling his goal and purpose.
 The result is that Paul’s epistle to Titus is a condensed but extremely rich guide for how a church ought to look and act.
 Interestingly, rather than giving a deep look at church methods, the apostle spends the bulk of his time writing about the importance of each church member’s need for sound doctrine and good works.

 We begin the study by viewing Paul’s introduction of himself and his purpose for writing.
 By calling himself a servant and apostle, we know that he considered himself a slave to God and the mission that God sent him to fulfill.
 Further, Paul states that God sent him to strengthen the faith and knowledge of Christians in order to lead them toward godliness.
 Like Paul, we are each slaves of God, sent into the world for a purpose, and called to grow in godly faith and knowledge.